tudat-team/tudat-space/docs/source/user-guide/state-estimation/estimation-settings.rst

 (see the :meth:`~tudatpy.estimation.estimation_analysis.CovarianceAnalysisInput.define_covariance_settings` method of this class for details), such as whether to reintegrate the dynamics, or which terminal output to provide.

 The weight matrix is typically not provided as a full matrix in a covariance analysis, as the its size of :math:`N_{obs}\times N_{obs}` leads to prohibitive memory usage.
 Presently, we only support the definition of a diagonal weights matrix.
-Note that the weight matrix diagonal entry :math:`W_{i,i}` should ideally be related to the observation's Gaussian noise as :math:`W_{i,i}=1/\sigma_{i}^{2}`.
-Several options are provided to set the weights matrix diagonal (as :class:`~tudatpy.estimation.estimation_analysis.CovarianceAnalysisInput` member functions):

-* Constant weight for all observation, using the :meth:`~tudatpy.estimation.estimation_analysis.CovarianceAnalysisInput.set_constant_weight` function,
-* Constant weight for all observations of a given observation type, using the :meth:`~tudatpy.estimation.estimation_analysis.CovarianceAnalysisInput.set_constant_single_observable_weight` function, or the :meth:`~tudatpy.estimation.estimation_analysis.CovarianceAnalysisInput.set_constant_single_observable_vector_weight` function for observables of size :math:`>1`, to for instance set different weights for right ascension and declination of an angular position observable
-* Constant weight for all observations of a given observation type, with a given set of link ends, using the :meth:`~tudatpy.estimation.estimation_analysis.CovarianceAnalysisInput.set_constant_single_observable_and_link_end_weight` function, or the :meth:`~tudatpy.estimation.estimation_analysis.CovarianceAnalysisInput.set_constant_single_observable_and_link_end_vector_weight` function for observables of size :math:`>1`
-* Manual definition of full weight vector for all observations of a given observation type with a given set of link ends, using the :meth:`~tudatpy.estimation.estimation_analysis.CovarianceAnalysisInput.set_total_single_observable_and_link_end_vector_weight` function,
-* Manual definition of the full weight vector for all observations using the :attr:`~tudatpy.estimation.estimation_analysis.CovarianceAnalysisInput.weight_matrix_diagonal` attribute,
+The weights of observations are set in the object containing the observations

 When using consider covariance (e.g. when consider parameters are defined in the :ref:`parameterSettings`), the consider parameter covariance matrix :math:`\mathbf{C}` is also provided to the :class:`~tudatpy.estimation.estimation_analysis.CovarianceAnalysisInput` constructor, and the